 The size of the crater

 Behind the kiosk and a few steps further, we finally reached the crater.
 The crater looks like a giant cone.
 Currently, it has a diameter of 450 metres and a depth of 300 metres.
 We could observe some steaming vents inside the crater.
 Looking around, black ash and lava rocks cover the slopes of the volcano.

 During the most catastrophic eruptions in AD 79, the volcano ejected a cloud of ashes and volcanic gases high into the sky, spewing molten stones and pulverized pumice at the rate of 6×105 cubic metres per second.
-The eruption produced hot lava avalanche that blazed down the hill.
-The devastating violence had killed thousands of people in the area and buried the city of Pompeii and Herculaneum.
+The eruption produced a hot lava avalanche that blazed down the hill.
+It had killed thousands of people in the area, buried the city of Pompeii and Herculaneum.

 According to historians and scientists, the thermal energy released by the eruption was 100,000 times the thermal energy released by the Hiroshima-Nagasaki bombings.

 A group of research workers was carrying out their research tasks at the bottom of the crater.
 The Vesuvius is said to be one of the best-researched volcanos in the world.
-Two kilometres away from the crater of Mount Vesuvius, off the main road to the crater, Vesuvius Observatory Museum includes a variety of exhibits related to Mt.
-Vesuvius and volcanology research, such as studies on terrestrial magnetism.
+Two kilometres away from the crater of Mount Vesuvius, off the main road to the crater, Vesuvius Observatory Museum exhibits things related to Mt.
+Vesuvius and volcanology research work, such as studies on terrestrial magnetism.
 The first seismic and volcanological research took place there.
 Besides, scientists also tested various measuring instruments on the site.

 Walk around the rim of the volcano crater